-(Standards 3.0 to 3.5 do not apply to Wholesale Distribution)
+(Standards 3.0 to 3.4 do not apply to Wholesale Distribution)

-- 3.0 Pharmacy must only process and/or dispense prescription medication orders upon receipt of a valid prescription, issued by a healthcare provider licensed and authorized to prescribe in the jurisdiction where the prescriber practices. - 3.1 If located outside the U.S., pharmacy may not accept and/or process prescription medication orders that have been obtained through remote medical consultation ("prescribing") services for patients ordering from the U.S. unless expressly permitted under U.S. federal and/or state laws or regulations. - 3.2 If located within the U.S., pharmacy may only accept and/or process prescription medication orders obtained through remote medical consultation ("prescribing") service where expressly permitted under federal and/or state laws or regulations. - 3.3 Pharmacy may neither offer nor provide remote medical consultation ("prescribing") services to patients in another country/region, except where expressly permitted by law in that country/region. - 3.4 Pharmacy must adhere to the strictest requirement for a prescription when marketing, selling, processing and/or dispensing medications internationally (i.e. if the medication does not require a prescription in the pharmacy's jurisdiction but does require a prescription in the country the medication will be dispensed to, the pharmacy must not process and/or dispense the medication prior to receipt of a valid prescription).
+3.0 Pharmacy must only process and/or dispense prescription medication orders upon receipt of a valid prescription, issued by a healthcare provider licensed and authorized to prescribe in the jurisdiction where the prescriber practices.

+3.1 Pharmacy may not process medication orders based on prescriptions that have been obtained through remote medical consultation(online prescribing") services for patients unless clearly permitted under the laws where the patient resides.

+3.2 Pharmacy may neither offer nor provide its own remote medical consultation ("online prescribing") services to patients in another country/region, except where clearly permitted under the laws where the patient resides.

+3.3 Pharmacy must adhere to the strictest requirement for a prescription when marketing, selling, processing and/or dispensing medications internationally (i.e. if the medication does not require a prescription in the pharmacy's jurisdiction but does require a prescription in the country the medication will be dispensed to, the pharmacy must not process and/or dispense the medication prior to receipt of a valid prescription).

-- 3.5 Pharmacy must clearly publish on its website that a valid prescription is required for the purchase of a prescription medication. - 3.6 Pharmacy must ensure that prescriptions meet the definition of valid prescription and contain all required elements, in accordance with PharmacyChecker policy 17-02 Valid Prescription Requirement, which at a minimum requires: - 3.7 Pharmacy must only process and/or dispense medications that have been issued pursuant to a legitimate patient-prescriber relationship, which requires the following to have been established: - a.
+3.4 Pharmacy must clearly publish on its website that a valid prescription is required for the purchase of a prescription medication.

+3.5 Pharmacy must ensure that prescriptions meet the definition of valid prescription and contain all required elements, in accordance with PharmacyChecker policy 17-02 Valid Prescription Requirement, which at a minimum requires:

+3.6 Pharmacy must only process and/or dispense medications that have been issued pursuant to a legitimate patient-prescriber relationship, which requires the following to have been established:

+- a.
 The patient has a legitimate medical complaint, illness or disease; - b.
-A face-to-face physical examination adequate to establish the legitimacy of the medical complaint, or treatment of the illness or disease has been performed by the prescribing practitioner, or through a telemedicine practice where explicitly permitted under federal or state laws or regulations through a telemedicine practice; and - c.
-A logical connection exists between the medical complaint, illness or disease, the medical history, and the physical examination and the drug prescribed. - 3.8 Pharmacy must only process and/or dispense prescriptions that have been written in ink or typewritten, dated and signed on the date when issued and include: - the patient's full name and address; - the practitioner's full name, and address; - DEA number (where applicable for U.S. pharmacies dispensing controlled substances); - Drug name; - Strength; - Dosage form; - Quantity prescribed; - Directions for use; and - Number of refills authorized (if any) - 3.9 Pharmacy, its owners, directors, employees, and/or any person associated with it, must neither affiliate with nor refer customers to companies that market, sell, process and/or dispense prescription medications, as defined by U.S. law to the U.S. unless pursuant to a valid prescription received by the pharmacy. - 3.10 Pharmacy, its owners, directors, employees, and/or any person associated with it, including through ownership or affiliation with another company must not market, sell, process and/or dispense prescription medication, as defined by US law, to the U.S. unless pursuant to a valid prescription received by the pharmacy.
+A face-to-face physical examination adequate to establish the legitimacy of the medical complaint, or treatment of the illness or disease has been performed by the prescribing practitioner, or through a telemedicine practice where clearly permitted under the laws where the patient resides; and - c.
+A logical connection exists between the medical complaint, illness or disease, the medical history, and the physical examination and the drug prescribed.

+3.7 Pharmacy must only process and/or dispense prescriptions that have been written in ink or typewritten, dated and signed on the date when issued and include:

+- the patient's full name and address;

+- the practitioner's full name, and address;

+- DEA number (where applicable for U.S. pharmacies dispensing controlled substances);

+- Drug name;

+- Strength;

+- Dosage form;

+- Quantity prescribed;

+- Directions for use; and

+- Number of refills authorized (if any)

+3.8 Pharmacy, its owners, directors, employees, and/or any person associated with it, must neither affiliate with nor refer customers to companies that market, sell, process and/or dispense prescription medications, as defined by U.S. law to the U.S. unless pursuant to a valid prescription received by the pharmacy.

+3.9 Pharmacy, its owners, directors, employees, and/or any person associated with it, including through ownership or affiliation with another company must not market, sell, process and/or dispense prescription medication, as defined by US law, to the U.S. unless pursuant to a valid prescription received by the pharmacy.